chcederquist/react-dkfds/README.md

 ### Missing components

-The following components are not implemented yet, but may become available in the future:

-- Tooltip using Popover API and CSS anchor positioning

-If you notice any other components missing, please create an issue or submit a pull request
+If you notice any components missing, please create an issue or submit a pull request

 ## Roadmap

 The following is a prioritised list of features to be implemented in this library.

+- Customising Storybook site with better documentation
 - Automated testing of component functionality